MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 ### Search and Summarize

-You can add boost conversations functionality to your bot by adding a Search and summarize content node in the flow of your topic.
+You can add GPT functionality to a topic using a "Search and summarize content node" in the flow of your topic.
+This allows you to control the information sources a specific node is using to boost your bot's conversation.

 1. Open the authoring canvas for your topic